ankschoubey/hospital-management-system-php-mysql/README.md

 # Hospital Management System Mini-Project

-This **was my first short PHP project** for Web Technology subject created in October 2016.
+This **was Ankush Choubey's first short PHP project** for Web Technology subject created in October 2016.
+I forked this project in January 2018 to make improvements such as adding more features and security.
+The goal is to make a robust and secure system which can be used by any clinic/Hospital.

+## Installation:
+Clone or download the repo.
+Copy the directory to the www/root directory of your webserver.
+Open up phpmyadmin and create a database called hospital.
+Import the database.sql file into your database.
+Then create an admin user then open the site in your browser.

 ## Features:
   1. Front Page Slideshow